William Dawson Lawrence: Politician

 William D. Lawrence was elected to the 23rd General Assembly of Nova Scotia in 1863.
 He represented Hants County, Nova Scotia – North.
 He was elected on a platform that gave the right for every Nova Scotian to vote, not just property owners.
 Lawrence was also a great supporter of public education and saw it as a foundation for a healthy democracy.
 He joined Joseph Howe and the Anti-Confederation Party in fighting Charles Tupper's campaign to have Nova Scotia join Confederation.
 While confederation was passed on July 1, 1867, Lawrence, along with most other "Anti-Confederate" campaigners, was successful in the election of September 1867 in defeating the pro-Confederates.
 Joseph Howe also won his election as the federal representative for Hants County.
-Eventually, Joseph Howe left the Anti-Confederation campaign and ran successfully in a bi-election in Hants (1869).
+Eventually, Joseph Howe left the Anti-Confederation campaign and ran successfully in a by-election in Hants (1869).
 The following provincial election, Lawrence continued to support the Anti-Confederation campaign and lost the election (1871).
 Lawrence retired for seven years from politics to build the William D. Lawrence.
 He tried again to run for the nomination of the liberal party but was defeated (1878).